Chicado V

-Chicado V (1950 – February 1972) was a Champion Quarter Horse race horse foaled (born) in 1950, and considered one of the outstanding broodmares of her breed.
+Chicado V (1950 – February 1972) was a Champion Quarter Horse racehorse foaled (born) in 1950, and considered one of the outstanding broodmares of her breed.
 She was bred by Frank Vessels of Los Alamitos, California, and trained by Earl Holmes.

 Chicado V started only six times because knee problems cut short her racing career.
 However, she won her first two starts while breaking or equaling track records, and was given the title of co-Champion Quarter Running Two-Year-Old Filly by the American Quarter Horse Association (AQHA) in 1952.
 The next year she ran her last four races, winning once and setting one more speed record.
 After her last race, in December 1953, she was retired from the track to become a broodmare, and had nine foals.
 Two of her offspring were named Champion Quarter Running Horses, and all her foals had a total of seven stakes race wins.
 One of her daughters, Table Tennis, went on to become a noted broodmare herself, as did Table Tennis' daughter Rapid Volley and granddaughter Perks.
-However, three of Chicado V's sons—Triple Chick, Three Chicks, and The Ole Man—were her best known offspring; all three became leading sires and are the main cause of her fame.
+However, three of Chicado V's sons—Triple Chick, Three Chicks, and The Ole Man—were her best-known offspring; all three became leading sires and are the main cause of her fame.
 She was inducted into the AQHA's American Quarter Horse Hall of Fame in 2006.